davestearns/tutorials/src/ids.md

     it shorter.

-    If you instead want a totally random ID, set the class property `ORDERED = False`, and a UUIDv4 will be used instead.
-    This is appropriate when you are using the IDs as authorization tokens and you want them to be totally unguessable (e.g., a meeting ID for a video conferencing app).
+    If you instead want a totally random ID, set the class property `ORDERED = False`, and `secrets.randbits()` will be used instead.
+This is appropriate when you are using the IDs as authorization tokens and you want them to be totally unguessable (e.g., session or password reset token).

     The `id` will be typed as a `TestID`, but since it inherits from `BaseID` and that inherits from `str`, you can treat